wayfair-incubator/forker/README.md

 Before forking a repository into an organization, `forker` will check membership and outside collaborator status for the user requesting the fork.
 When the `addUser` option is enabled, `forker` will automatically invite the specified `user` to become a member of the organization where the fork has been requested.

-For legal and compliance reasons, organizations or individuals can choose to provide an optional `licenseWhitelist` to compare against the [license of the repository](https://docs.github.com/en/rest/reference/licenses) being forked.
-If the license key returned by the Github API is not found within the provided whitelist, `forker` will exit without forking the repository.
+For legal and compliance reasons, organizations or individuals can choose to provide an optional `licenseAllowlist` to compare against the [license of the repository](https://docs.github.com/en/rest/reference/licenses) being forked.
+If the license key returned by the Github API is not found within the provided allowlist, `forker` will exit without forking the repository.

 ## Inputs